 During ketosis, the body breaks down fat and turns them into ketones.
 These ketones help distribute energy throughout the body, and that includes the brain.
 This can help improve mental clarity and alertness.

-Dr. Bredesen especially recommends supplementing with exogenous ketones for those who have the APOE4 gene and history of Alzheimer’s in their family.
+Dr. Bredesen especially recommends supplementing with exogenous ketone salts or esters for those who have the APOE4 gene and/or a history of Alzheimer’s in their family until they can naturally create endogenous ketones.
 The brains of those with Alzheimer’s and pre-Alzheimer’s have difficulty processing glucose for energy.
 Ketones help “bridge that energetic gap”.

 Tips for Ketosis